 Divine Protection: As the chosen favorite of the goddess Scathach, Red Sonja is seemingly watched over by her in much the same way a guardian angel would.
 Despite wearing no armor (since her metal bikini hardly counts as such), Sonja has fought her way through countless bloody battles and performed numerous death-defying feats while emerging virtually unscathed, usually suffering only scratches or minor wounds at most.
 While much of this can be attributed to her uncanny fighting skill and superb athleticism, many feel that Red Sonja also enjoys divine aid and protection by the red goddess in some way, adding to her legend and instilling greater fear in her enemies as a result.
 (Note: In the new Gail Simone series, Sonja not enjoy any special divine protection since she never met the goddess Scathach.)

-Other Abilities: Red Sonja's diverse physical skills include swimming, climbing, acrobatics, and escape artistry.
+Other Abilities: Red Sonja's diverse physical skills include swimming, acrobatics, and escape artistry.
+She is a phenomenal climber, many times scaling sheer cliff-faces and mountains with ease and often without even removing her boots to get a better foothold; on one occasion, an ally witnessing her scale a huge mountain questioned whether she was even human.
 She is an expert horseback rider and an accomplished sailor.
+She is even an excellent cook, informing a scornful companion that any solder worth their salt should know their way around a skillet.
 Sonja is highly intelligent and resourceful, and possesses a keen understanding of warfare and battle strategy.
 Her charisma makes her a natural leader when called upon, though she usually prefers to operate alone.
 While she distrusts magic, she is well acquainted with it and instinctively understands how to deal with the supernatural – a necessity when battling her greatest enemy, Kulan Gath.

 Red Sonja is famous for wearing scanty bikini-like scale mail armor that reveals far more of her curvaceous figure than it conceals, and therefore is nearly useless as a means of protection.
 Numerous supporting characters have commented on this fact, but Sonja has explained that her armor is deliberately provocative for good reason: "Men are easily distracted.
 Most of them never even notice my sword... until their heads roll off their necks."
 In addition to taking deadly advantage of its distraction against her mostly male opponents, Sonja enjoys the freedom of movement it provides, preferring not to be encumbered by any sort of heavy or restrictive armor anyway (though on occasion she has picked up and used a shield when necessary).
 She instead relies on her incredible agility, reflexes, and unsurpassed fighting skill to avoid injury during battle.